 It’s also important to note that these designated areas are often set up for smaller, more self-sufficient vehicles like campervans or caravans.
 To find free camping spots in Queensland, there are a few valuable resources to keep handy.

-The Queensland GovernmentOpens in a new tab. website provides a comprehensive list of camping areas.
+The Queensland Government website provides a comprehensive list of camping areas.
 These are updated regularly, so you can check for any potential closures or updates before hitting the road.
-To ensure you get a spot on popular camping grounds, it’s recommended to book at least six weeks before your planned camping trip
+To ensure you get a spot on popular camping grounds, it’s recommended to book at least six weeks before your planned camping trip.

 What To Expect When Free Camping In Queensland